SilasiLab/microinfarcts/README.md

   * 2. `python main.py`
   * 3.
        ![Gui](/pics/microinfarctsGUI.png)
   * 4. Check `Auto Segmentation` will perform a Discrete Fourier Transform to find the microinfarcts(bright circle area) in brain scans.
 You can also manually segement the bead by selecting `Manual beads labeling`.
-  * Note: By running any method in the two, a csv file will be cached on the local disk.
+Note: By running any one in the two methods, a csv file will be cached on the local disk.
 Once the file is cached, the programme will skip the step of segmentation.
   * 6. Check `Show the result`, the script will transform the bead location mask and project it on the brain scan.
-If you select this option, then no summary files will be generated.
+Showing the result and generating the summary files have some conflicts, so they cannot be run at the same time.
-  * 7. Check `Write a summary`, a summary csv, a structual tree txt, a structual tree image will be generated under `[result folder]/[brain id]/`.
+  * 7. Check `Write a summary`, a summary csv, a structual tree txt, as well as a structual tree image will be generated under `[result folder]/[brain id]/`.